 HPV is spread through intimate skin-to-skin contact.
 Nearly 80% of people – both men and women – get HPV at some point in their lives.
 Most of the time, the body’s immune system takes care of it.
 If the body doesn't clear the virus, it can cause cancer.
 That’s why the HPV vaccine is so important.

-While the vaccine works best in younger patients, but men and women up to age 45 should consider getting vaccinated.
+While the vaccine works best in younger patients, men and women up to age 45 should consider getting vaccinated.

 It’s important to remember that the vaccine doesn’t protect you from every type of HPV, so it’s important to get a Pap test and HPV test.
 Women ages 21 to 29 should have a Pap test every three years to check for abnormal cells that could lead to cervical cancer.
 Women ages 30 to 64 should have an HPV and Pap test every five years or a Pap test every three years.
 Currently, there is no HPV test for men.